NtsikaMngoma/mark_mngoma/README.md

 The master branch of this repository contains a simplified version of my website intended for serverless hosting on github pages.
 To view the source for the version hosted at [markmngoma.info](http://markmngoma.info), checkout the [server](https://github.com/NtsikaMngoma/markmngoma/tree/server) branch.

-## A note on adapting this repository to your own personal website
-Many people have contacted me about adapting this website.
-I have tried to make things as simple as possible.
-There are still bugs.
-I am sorry.
-If you find a bug, please email me (help@mldangelo.com) or submit an issue or a pull request.

 ### Dependencies:
 Tested with:
 * node >= v8, v9, v10, v11